 - Modulating macrophage function through surface modification

-- Immune modulatory properties of nano-particles
+- Immune modulatory properties of microparticles

 - Construction of 3D immune-competent barrier tissue models (skin and lung)

 - Novel 3D culture systems for studying innate-adaptive immune cells interaction

 - The role of c-type lectin receptors in allergic sensitisation

 - IDO activity in human Dendritic cells and epithelial cells

 - In vitro models of human lung fibrosis